The points listed here in this article can be used to troubleshoot reasons why you may see your Inventory out of balance.

 Points to Check:

-Receiving non-stocked items on a PO when the Vendor’s default expense GL account is set to Inventory will create a discrepancy.
-Non-stocked items are not counted in the inventory module and thus not in the Stock Status reports.
+1. Receiving non-inventory items on a PO when the Vendor’s default expense GL account is set to Inventory will create a discrepancy.
+Non-inventory items are not counted in the inventory module and thus not in the Stock Status reports.
 The count will not change however the GL inventory account will be increased.
-If using a non-physical item it is important to configure the sales department correctly so that the Inventory account does not get debited otherwise someone will need to monitor it.

 - The inventory On Hand quantity will not change but the default Inventory Asset account will be posted to.

 10. When using a non-physical part number with a non zero cost, then it is important to configure the sales department correctly so that the Physical Inventory Asset account does not get posted to.